Does a Christian have to attend every service a church has?

 Answer: The difference between “open” and “closed” communion hinges on a church’s view of the purpose of communion and the authority of the church.
 The Church of the Apostles practices “open” communion as we invite all professed believers in Christ to join in observing the ordinance.

-The following questions are all important and if you want the answer, we invite you to call the Church of the Apostles and we will have a member of our senior staff provide you with the answer.
+The following questions are important.
+If you want to find out more, please call the church and we will have a member of our senior staff contact you.

-- Should the church get involved in social issues and causes?
+- Should the church become involved in social issues and causes?

 - What day is the Sabbath, Saturday or Sunday?